varun6531/Investra/README.md

 Open http://localhost:5173 to start the app!

-### Terminal 4: Mobile App (Expo) [For now use with i command to open ios simulator as this is the only way to get localhost requests and responses]
+### Terminal 4: Mobile App (Expo) [Recommend running on mac and for now use with i command to open ios simulator as this is the only way to get localhost requests and responses]

 ```bash
 cd mobile